haacked/haacked.com/_posts/archived/2004-05-12-when-soccer-players-attack-me.aspx.markdown

 ---
 layout: post
-title: "When Soccer Players Attack ... me"
+title: When Soccer Players Attack ... me
 date: 2004-05-12 -0800
 comments: true
 disqus_identifier: 434
 categories: []
+redirect_from: "/archive/2004/05/11/when-soccer-players-attack-me.aspx/"
 ---

 ![fight](/images/fightclub.jpg)This weekend I nearly got into a fight while playing soccer.
 To give you perspective, this is a friendly co-ed game with a group of people I've played with for six years.
 Player ages